chnoor999/goal-app-project/README.md

 Search Functionality:
 Users can search for specific goals.

+Share Goals:
+Users can share their goals with others via various communication channels such as messaging apps, email, or social media platforms.

 Drawer Navigation:
 Two screens accessible through drawer navigation.
 One screen showing all goals.